rsbhnv/enterprise-genai-career-agent/README.md

 This agent is implemented directly within **Copilot Studio** and is responsible for structured, deterministic job matching based on predefined domains.

+The agent is **data-driven** and relies on managed tables stored in **Dataverse** to evaluate eligibility and return precise job recommendations.

 Responsibilities:
 - Presenting a domain-based job selection menu
 - Guiding users through eligibility and filtering questions
-- Applying rule-based logic using structured data sources
+- Applying rule-based logic driven by Dataverse-managed data
-- Returning precise job recommendations based on user responses
+- Returning accurate job recommendations based on user responses

-This agent ensures accuracy, consistency, and full control over eligibility logic.
+This agent ensures accuracy, consistency, and full control over eligibility logic, while allowing business users to maintain and update job data independently.

 ---